NYU-CS6015/Class-Materials/README.md

 Programming experience with an object-orientated language is required.
 Basic knowledge of any web development scripting language is highly recommended.
 You must feel comfortable programming in at least one of the following languages: Python, C++, Java, PHP, JavaScript.

 ---

+#### Course Description

+This course makes use of software engineering concepts to introduce practical web application development.
+Topics covered include the development environment, version control, unit testing, deployment strategies, the role of object-orientated programming in web frameworks and best practices for web scale.
+In this hands-on class, students will work on a semester-long project in order to further understand these core concepts.
+Prior programming experience with an object-orientated language is required.
+The course will make use of Laravel, a PHP framework.

+---

+#### Course Objectives
+- Develop the methodical skills necessary for producing web applications.
+- Become familiar with the web development tools and environment setup.
+- Apply object-orientated principals to build web applications.
+- Provide you with fundamental skills to help you learn new web application tools and frameworks more quickly.

+---